President: Lisa Dale Jones

 Janet Quigley has served on the CHRS Board since 2009 and became President in 2012.
 Her primary interests are historic preservation, land use and encouraging home improvement.
 She previously served as an Advisory Neighborhood (ANC) Commissioner, Stanton Park Neighborhood Association (SPNA) Land Use Committee member, and Capitol Hill Coalition for Sensible Development Chair.
 She works at the historic Washington Navy Yard and has lived on Capitol Hill since 1995.

-Susan Burgerman arrived on Capitol Hill in July of 2005, and has spent much of her time since then restoring the exterior and renovating the interior of a small, sadly neglected 1890 row house.
-She has been a member of CHRS since moving to the Hill.
+Susan Burgerman arrived on Capitol Hill in July of 2005, discovered CHRS when in the process of restoring her dilapidated 1890 home, and has been a member ever since.
+She joined the Board in 2013 and is now serving her second term as Secretary.
 Susan was born and raised in Washington and the DC metro area.
-She lived for many years in Los Angeles, where she developed an appreciation for the weird and idiosyncratic in residential architecture, and then in New York, where she honed her lifelong interest in local history and nineteenth century homes.
-Susan has a PhD in Political Science; she is currently working on an historical novel based in her Stanton Park neighborhood, where she lives with her husband and three cats.
+She lived for many years in Los Angeles, where she developed an appreciation for the weird and idiosyncratic in residential architecture, and then in New York, where she honed her lifelong interest in local history and nineteenth-century homes.
+She has been working on an historical novel based in her Capitol Hill neighborhood, where she lives with her husband and three cats.
+Susan holds a PhD in Political Science.

 At-Large Member: Chuck Burger